mmaske94/Simon-Project-1/README.md

 All squares turn white
 # Unsolved Problems/Major Hurdles
--Small problem, when the user wins or gets one wrong the "leveltracker" will look like: "YOU WIN!/20" or "WRONG/20".
+-Unsolved problem, when the user wins or gets one wrong the "leveltracker" will look like: "YOU WIN!/20" or "WRONG/20".

--When it flases the same color twice, it looks odd.
+-Unsolved problem, when it flases the same color twice, it looks odd.
 The second flash will go quicker

 -Major Hurdle was getting to check if the player's choice equaled the computer's choice